 Substance Use & Addiction Research at the UW

-Interested in learning more about substance use and addiction research at the UW?
-We host annual Open Houses (virtual) that bring together different departments and programs at the UW to talk about the work they’re doing in the field and how you can get involved!
-Our latest one was in November 2023; watch the recording, download the slides, and view the contact list!
-To get notified about our next Open House, you can follow us on Twitter or subscribe to our News & Events blog.
+Interested in learning more about substance use and addiction research at ADAI?
+We host annual Open Houses (virtual) that bring together folks from our various centers and teams at ADAI to talk about the work they’re doing in the field and how you can get involved!
+To get notified about our next Open House, you can follow us on social media or subscribe to our News & Events blog.

 The University of Washington is a world leader in addiction research ranging in scope from molecular pharmacology, to prevention, treatment strategies, impacts on individuals and communities, to social policy.
 Sponsored research from NIH and other funders brings in tens of millions of dollars annually to support the work of collaborative centers, independent researchers, and graduate and postdoctoral education in addiction at the University.